 Earlier we took an in-depth look at one of the more intriguing maintenance jobs in particular, the Deletion Service.
 But what about those other jobs?
 For those curious types like myself, here are the juicy details:

-UPDATE: The DeletionService and ReindexAll operations were modified slightly in the UR12/Polaris release.
+UPDATE: The DeletionService and ReindexAll operations were modified slightly in the UR12 release.
 Additional details have been noted in the table below

 In CRM 4.0, this operation had a more prominent role in that it was responsible for all physical data deletion which occurred asynchronously, but that role has been greatly diminished in 2011 since all entity data is physically deleted immediately.
 It now performs periodic cleanup of artifacts that were previously associated to deleted entity records such as matchcode, sync subscription, and POA records as well as the deleted object tracking records themselves.

-release, the deletion service maintenance operation now cleans up subscription tracking records for deleted metadata objects as they expire.
+UR12: With the UR12 release, the DeletionService maintenance operation now cleans up subscription tracking records for deleted metadata objects as they expire.

 Validates that system-managed indexes exist for all entities and recreates any missing indexes.